-If you would like to join our volunteer team this year, our online, first-come, first served public registration and sign-up will be available on Wednesday May 16th, 2018 @ 7:00 PM.
+If you would like to join our volunteer team this year, our online, first-come, first served public registration and sign-up is now available.
 Sign up via the Job Descriptions page at that time.

 Definitely!
 That’s one of the great benefits of volunteering at RBC Bluesfest.
 You can see shows on your days off, and before or after shifts.
 To be entitled to free admission throughout the festival, you must attend all of the shifts that you sign up for and stay in good standing.